 - To use Google Cloud CDN, you need to use Google Cloud Load Balancer (GCLB), which currently costs around USD $18 per month.

 - Google Cloud CDN is not required when using Google Cloud Storage (GCS) as Google Cloud Storage leverages Google's caching network and your objects are cached close to your users as part of the service.

-After discovering this, I realised that the CDN was not needed.
+After discovering this, I realized that the CDN was not needed.
 I just needed to point the DNS records of my domain to a Google Cloud Storage bucket.
-However, I then realised that when using a custom DNS record in front of a Google Cloud Storage bucket, only HTTP is supported, your content will not be served over HTTPS - you can of course use a Google Cloud Load Balancer in front of the bucket and use your own certificate, but HTTPS is not served when using the CNAME solution.
+However, I then realized that when using a custom DNS record in front of a Google Cloud Storage bucket, only HTTP is supported, your content will not be served over HTTPS - you can of course use a Google Cloud Load Balancer in front of the bucket and use your own certificate, but HTTPS is not served when using the CNAME solution.

 Even though I do not have any sensitive content, I prefer to serve all my content over HTTPS by default.
 Not being able to do that from a bucket was a show stopper.

-Google Firebase Hosting provides static content hosting via a global content delivery network using a firebase domain or a custom domain, over HTTPS.
+Google Firebase Hosting provides static content hosting via a global content delivery network using a Firebase domain or a custom domain, over HTTPS.